sumanjs/suman/README.md

 * Details matter*

-# &#9658; Suman features:
+# &#9658; Suman features in detail:

 * <b> basics </b>
     * => tdd/bdd interfaces
     * => easy migration from Mocha (it's automated using the --convert option)
-    * => extremely powerful features, while aiming to be straightforward, clean, concise, consistent and accurate
+    * => extremely powerful features, while aiming to be straightforward, clean, concise, consistent and accurate;
-    * => designed with ES6 and ES7 in mind, including Promises, async/await and generators
+    * => designed with ES6 and ES7 in mind, including Promises, generators and async/await

 * <b> Improved mechanics, syntax and semantics </b>
     * singular param (t) is used for all hooks and test cases, in the style of AVA
-    * Pass data from test cases directly to hooks using the value option of a test case
+    * Pass data from test cases directly to hooks using the t.value option of a test case
     * Pass data from hooks directly to test cases using the t.data value (neither are possible with Mocha, and are very much a missing feature)
     * encapsulation and immutability are utilized much more effectively than with Mocha etc